-In all cases, education and care services must make sure medication is not administered to a child or young person unless the administration is authorised and complies with the department's medication management in education and care (PDF 267KB) procedure.
+In all cases, education and care services must make sure medication is not administered to a child or young person unless the administration is authorised and complies with the department's medication management in education and care procedure.

-The requirement for an authorisation to administer doesn't apply where the emergency relates to anaphylaxis or asthma.
+The requirement for an authorisation to administer doesn't apply where the emergency relates to anaphylaxis or asthma (see Regulation 94(1)).
 Where an adrenaline autoinjector is administered in an emergency without an authorisation, the education or care staff must notify the parent or guardian, call the ambulance and transfer duty of care of the child or young person to the ambulance officer.

-Where an ASCIA action plan includes other medication (e.g. antihistamine) that has been prescribed by a treating health professional, this is used as the authorisation to administer the other medication listed.
+Where an ASCIA Action Plan includes a description of other medication under the 'action for mild to moderate allergic reaction' section, completed by the treating health professional, this is used as the authorisation to administer.